-Autonomous Trucking And The Trucking Industry
+Autonomous Trucking and the Trucking Industry

 What is Autonomous Trucking?

-Why is the Industry Doing Autonomous Trucking?
+Why is the Industry Trying Autonomous Trucking?

-Should You Be Worried about Autonomous Trucking Stealing Jobs?
+Should You be Worried About Autonomous Trucking Stealing Jobs?

 In some respects, technology has already disrupted employment opportunities.
 Think about agriculture: 200 years ago, 90% of the U.S. population worked in agriculture.
 This number decreased to 38% in the 1900s, and now it hovers at around 2%.
 Does America need less production from agriculture?
-No. But technology slowly substituted most of the manual tasks involved in the agricultural sector through advancements in technology.
+No, but technology slowly substituted most of the manual tasks involved in the agricultural sector through advancements in technology.

-Their programs are probably still a decade away from happening.
-This means that while things will definitely change, but most likely gradually.
-Just like it did with agriculture.
-Keep in mind, the truck driver, in the traditional sense, may not have actually to drive the vehicle.
+Their programs are expected to be about a decade away from happening.
+Also keep in mind, the truck driver, in the traditional sense, may not have actually to drive the vehicle.
 Most likely instead, they will be behind the “wheel” maintaining paperwork and doing their scheduling.
 Human resources will still be a necessity in the industry for pick up, delivery, and managing the transaction of the load within the truck.

-How Will Autonomous Trucking Impact the Trucking Industry?
+How will Autonomous Trucking Impact the Trucking Industry?

 “We view self-driving trucks as the future, and we want to be a part of that,” James Sembrot, Anheuser-Busch senior director of logistics strategy

-If people aren't going to do the job, then the industry was forced to come up with an optimal solution to compensate for this—the show must go on!
-Artificial Intelligence can help do that without any complaint: It doesn’t need to eat, sleep, or spend time off.
+If people aren't able to do the job, then the industry was forced to compensate somehow.
+Artificial intelligence was seen as a solution, especially without the need to eat, sleep, or spend time off.
 Yet, the reality of driverless trucks is still decades away.
-There are still so many factors involved, such as the regulations and all the massive amounts of legalities, that it could take ages to see any truly noticeable impact to truck drivers.
+There are still so many factors involved, such as the regulations and the massive amounts of legalities, that it could take ages to see any truly noticeable impact on jobs available to truck drivers.